-This flower pot has a build in sensor that detects when the dirt inside is dry and lets you know.
-This uses an ATtiny85 as the brain and copper tape as the sensor.
+This flower pot has a built-in sensor that detects when the soil is dry and lets you know.
+The circuit uses an ATtiny85 as the brain and copper tape as the sensor.
 It is powered by 2 AAA batteries.
 All of the electronic parts can be purchased at http://sfe.io/w90611.

 - 4.7 uf Capacitor